 From Table 4B, in 2019, the ratio of recurrent to capital expenditure was 11.8% to 88.2%; 2020 was 76.9% to 23.1% while 2021 was 39.7% to 60.3% respectively.
-It is imperative to note that this trend deviates from the trend observed at the Federal level and in many States of the Federation where recurrent expenditure is usually more.
+It is imperative to note that this trend deviates from the trend observed at the Federal level and in many States of the Federation where recurrent expenditure is usually more than capital expenditure.

-3.2 Sokoto State Strategic Health Development Plan ||
+3.2 Sokoto State Strategic Health Development Plan II

 Under the SSSHDP II, Sokoto State proposed three financing scenarios for the improvement of the standard of health.
-They are:

-- ❖ Baseline with no coverage scale up and no significant change in HSS investment across the horizon of the plan. - ❖ Essential Service Moderate Scenario scale-up of essential services and HSS investments required for implementation of the Primary Health Revitalization Agenda. - ❖ Essential Service Aggressive Scenario Scale-up of Health Service and HSS investments aimed at to achieving universal health coverage while implementing components of the primary health care revitalization agenda contained in Moderate Scenario.
+They are: (a) Baseline - with no coverage scale up and no significant change in HSS investment across the horizon of the plan; (b) Essential Service Moderate Scenario - scale-up of essential services and HSS investments required for implementation of the Primary Health Revitalization Agenda AND (c) Essential Service Aggressive Scenario - Scale-up of Health Service and HSS investments aimed at to achieving UHC while implementing components of the PHC revitalization agenda contained in Moderate Scenario.